nodejs/node/doc/api/cli.md

 added: v12.0.0
 -->

-Enables a signal handler that causes the node process to write a heap dump when the specified signal is received.
+Enables a signal handler that causes the Node.js process to write a heap dump when the specified signal is received.

 ```
 $ node --heapsnapshot-signal=SIGUSR2 index.js &